We’re glad you’re here.

 We’re friendly and ready to greet you and help you find your way around.
 We’ve got a team of people trained to answer questions and help you get comfortable on your first day.
-They’ll ask you to fill out a card that lets us know you were here and offer you a welcome packet.
+You may be asked to fill out a welcome card—we’d love to follow up with you during the week.

 We offer full kids’ programs for six weeks through high school at both Sunday services and on Wednesday nights.
 Please allow a few extra minutes before the beginning of service to check your children into their classes.
 If you have a newborn or simply prefer to sit as a family, that’s fine, too.
 Kids of all ages are welcome at all of our services.
 (You may want to note that our topics are varied and relevant.
 They may deal with issues and use vocabulary not suitable for all ages.)
 Sitting in the back rows may be a good idea for parents with small children just in case you need to step out.
 We also keep a supply of “wiggle bags” on hand with coloring pages and activities for those who have a little too much energy to sit for the whole service.
 Please feel free to bring quiet toys or activities from home, too.